 The structure of our issuance supports the SPE resolution strategy, with the HoldCo issuing MREL eligible debt externally, and the Group's material subsidiaries issuing MREL eligible debt to the HoldCo, directly or indirectly.
 Surplus MREL, the difference between the amount of debt issued externally from the HoldCo and debt issued internally to the HoldCo, is readily available to allow the BoE flexibility in resolution to recapitalise subsidiaries further as required.
-The Group complies with the 'clean holdco rules' which limit the amount of non-bail-in-able liabilities at the Holdco and will monitor the position on an ongoing basis.
+The Group complies with the 'clean HoldCo rules' which limit the amount of non-MREL eligible liabilities at the HoldCo and monitors the position on an ongoing basis.
 This ensures MREL resources can be bailed in effectively without legal or operational challenge to support the resolution strategy and meet the regulatory requirements.

-We can plan, monitor and report MREL requirements leveraging established BAU processes which meet ongoing requirements in BAU and throughout the resolution timeline.
+We plan, monitor and report MREL requirements leveraging established business as usual ('BAU') processes which meet ongoing requirements in BAU and throughout the resolution timeline.

 We have developed a playbook and tested our capabilities to operationalise bail-in.
-The playbook includes the process for identifying the population and quantum of bail-in-able instruments, executing the bail-in of those instruments, issuing CEs and exchanging CEs into LBG plc shares on exit from resolution.
+The playbook includes the process for identifying the population and quantum of bail-in-able instruments, executing the bail-in of those instruments, issuing certificates of entitlement ('CEs') and exchanging CEs into LBG plc shares on exit from resolution.
 These capabilities have been developed in line with the BoE's guidance and in conjunction with third parties involved in the bail-in process such as Issuing and Paying Agents ('IPAs'), Trustees, Share Registrars, Exchange Agents and advisors from leading Investment Banks.
+The playbook is tested and reviewed on a regular basis.